momntouslyfe/Co-Author/SECURITY_SETUP.md

 ### Overview

-The admin authentication system uses bcrypt for secure password hashing.
-The system is backwards compatible, supporting both bcrypt-hashed and plain text passwords to allow for gradual migration.
+The admin authentication system enforces bcrypt for secure password hashing. **Plain text passwords are not accepted** - all admin passwords must be properly hashed for security.

 ### Initial Setup